6 things no one told you about Istrian olive oil

 Finally, you separate the olive oil from the wet olive paste.
 Once you have your olive oil, it’s time to classify it into extra virgin olive oil (EVVO), virgin olive oil, olive oil and sansa oil.
 EVVO contains no more than 0,8 and no less than 0,2 of unsaturated fatty acids.
 Istrian olive oils are known for their extra virgin quality and high percentage of polyphenols that act as antioxidants.

 3. Today olive oil production in all of Croatia, and Istria especially, is once again in full swing.
 It turns out that geographical position of Istria, soil composition and microclimate is indeed very favourable for growing olives.
 However, it seems that we kind of lost our mojo.

-The struggle is real since Croatia nowadays is not perceived as olive oil superpower.
+Since Croatia nowadays is not perceived as olive oil superpower, the struggle is real.
 Slowly but surely, Istria is rebuilding its reputation.

 5. When it comes to sensorial analysis, it is important to know that the flavour of olive oil depends on the variety of olives, ripeness, growing conditions (geographical location, microclimate and soil composition).

 For example, buža olive oil is sweet, full of flavour and mild odour; bjelica is bitter and picante with a strong leafy nose; rosinjola is all in all a very balanced olive oil in terms of mouth and nose.